 In a Major Win for Libraries, Federal Judge Orders IMLS to Be Restored

-In a thorough rebuke, federal judge John G. McConnell has ordered the Trump administration to immediately reverse the mass terminations of grants and staff at IMLS.
+In a rebuke, federal judge John J. McConnell has ordered the Trump administration to immediately reverse the mass terminations of grants and staff at IMLS.

 In a Major Win for Libraries, Federal Judge Orders IMLS to Be Restored

 Finally, some good news for the library community.
-On May 13, federal judge John G. McConnell in Rhode Island issued a sweeping preliminary injunction blocking Trump administration officials from acting on the president's March 14 executive order to dismantle the Institute for Museum and Library Services (IMLS).
-Furthermore, the court ordered the administration to immediately takes steps to restore the agency's employees and grant funding activities.
+On May 13, federal judge John J. McConnell in Rhode Island issued a sweeping preliminary injunction blocking Trump administration officials from acting on the president's March 14 executive order to dismantle the Institute for Museum and Library Services (IMLS).
+Furthermore, the court ordered the administration to immediately take steps to restore the agency's employees, as well as grant funding activities in the plaintiff states.

 The injunction comes a week after McConnell on May 6 granted the plaintiffs' motion in a lawsuit filed on April 4 by 21 states, finding that Trump’s controversial executive order, and the subsequent actions taken by administration officials to implement it, likely violate the Administrative Procedures Act and the Constitution.

-The injunction is a major victory for library supporters in that it seeks to reverse the job cuts at the agency, as well as to restore vital funding to libraries and individuals in some 59 states and territories.
+The injunction is a major victory for library supporters in that it seeks to reverse the job cuts at the agency, as well as to restore vital funding to libraries and individuals.

 Specifically, McConnell ordered the Trump administration to: